Gila Monsters: Profile and Information

 • Gila monsters are covered by bead-like scales known as osteoderms.
 Similar to the bright colors on poisonous frogs, Gilas have bright colors on their scales that are thought to wade predators off.

-• Surprisingly, the saliva from a Gila monster is used in the treatment of Type II diabetes.
-According to the San Diego zoo, the drug has been nicknamed the “lizard spit.”
+• Surprisingly, the saliva from a Gila monster is used to treat Type II diabetes.
+According to the San Diego Zoo, the drug has been nicknamed the “lizard spit.”

 Are there other facts about the Gila monster you’d like to share with us?
 Have you ever heard about the Gila monster before now?
 Do you find them fascinating enough?
 Share your thoughts with us in the comments below.